 |Shared By:||Josh Janes on Feb 21, 2006|

 "The Bank" was the first cliff climbed in the Gunks, via "The Old Route," by Fritz Wiessner in 1935.
 It's rated 5.5 and I've heard it's pretty chossy, but Millbrook isn't for sissies after all.
 Other "must do's" include Westward Ha!
 (5.7), Cruise Control (5.9), Time Eraser (10a), High Plains Drifter (10+), New Frontier (11-), and Nectar Vector (12+), along with a few others that, by tradition, aren't talked about too often.
-This is also the tallest cliff in the Gunks, and most routes are 1 to 3 pitches in length.
+Millbrook has more than 80 routes ranging in length from 130 to 200 feet.

 Classic Climbing Routes at Millbrook